alokve/aws-iot-device-bootstrap-certificate-vending-machine/README.md

 ###### Testing Certificate Vending Machine

+###### 1. Device Manufacturer
 As part of device manufacturing process, device manufacturer will Update the device token to Dynamodb table.
-In order to simulate that, you can generate SHA256 of deviceId with salt Open Resources -> generateDeviceToken.js and update the deviceId and Salt then run below command
+In order to simulate that, you can generate SHA256 of deviceId with salt Open resources\simulator\device-maker\calculate-devicetoken.js file and update the deviceId and salt then run below command

 ```
-cd resources
+cd .\resources\simulator\device-maker\
-node generateDeviceToken.js
+node calculate-devicetoken.js
 ```
 This will print the device token.
-Update the device information to the DeviceProvisioningInfo Table
+Update the device information to the DeviceProvisioningInfoDB Table created as part of CVM CloudFormation template deployed in above step.
+Open your AWS account and browse to CloudFormation and get the dynamodb table name from resource section of the template.
+Update the device info to the the database.

 ```
 {